-Sometimes it’s useful to sound friendly and use the humor to demonstrate the applicant’s personality.
-Nursing cover letter format should be easy to read and concise having small paragraphs.
+Sometimes it’s useful to sound friendly and use humor to demonstrate the applicant’s personality.
+The nursing cover letter format should be easy to read and concise having small paragraphs.
 Make sure you know how to address a cover letter properly.

-A good and effective cover letter doesn’t need to have such information as your marital status, hobbies or club memberships.
+A good and effective cover letter doesn’t need to have such information as your marital status, hobbies, or club memberships.
 It has to be honest about your work experience as this information will be checked.

 Make Your Recruiter Research